This article describes a short term, day trading strategy for trading hammers and hammer reversal signals.

-Hammer candles and their close cousins “hanging men” and dojis are one of the most fundamental patterns seen in financial charts.
-Easily identified, these are usually observed at turning points in the market.
-These patterns can be thought of as points where a reversal of sentiment is occurring.
+Hammer patterns and their variants hanging men, shooting stars, and doji are among the most basic patterns found in financial charts.
+Easily identified, these are usually observed at reversals in the market.
+These patterns can be thought of as points where a change of sentiment is occurring.

 Because of their properties hammers are a useful trading signal in two situations:

 - Trend reversals: Entering at the beginning of a changing trend (a trend turning point)

 - Pullbacks: Entering on the minor retracements that appear within an opposing trend

 Figures 2 and 3 below show some classic hammer patterns.
 In these I’ve used a Metatrader hammer indicator to identify the hammer patterns and display them on the chart.

 The green markers display regular bullish hammers.
 The red markers display bearish hammer formations, also known as shooting stars.
 A shooting star has the appearance of an upside down or inverted hammer but it appears in a market that’s rising.
 These are considered to be bearish reversals.

 Figure 2 shows the characteristic appearance of hammers at market turning points.
 Each of these is a short duration swing within an active trend but as shown below they can mark profitable entries for scalp trades.

 Figure 3 shows a close up view of a three-hammer formation marking the peak-trough of a single wave.